 A parent's guide to modern dance for kids

 Modern dance is great for improving the well-being of your child.
 It allows your child to be expressive in his or her motions and gives them a chance to experience different music and meet new friends.
 It's a great form of exercise as it boosts a child’s lung capacity and improves muscle and flexibility.
 There are many different types of dances for kids.
-Your kids can try everything from ballet to creative movement to find what sticks with them while also giving them an enjoyable experience.
+Your kids can try everything from ballet to creative movement to find what sticks with them while also giving them an enjoyable experience and many unexpected benefits of dance.

 What Is The Style of Modern Dance?